 Grass is incredibly resilient and hard to kill.
 You can ignore it for months and it just won't die.
 It might look dead, but it can bounce back.
 If you're looking to remove turf permanently, you need to hatch a plan.
 These are the four most popular methods.

 Spraying: Herbicides are a surefire way to get started — if you're comfortable with chemicals, that is.
 Roundup, the household-name herbicide, is absorbed by the plant and roots, and doesn't have a soil residual.
 Check the weather forecast and choose a sunny, windless day (the sun will dry the product quickly; you don't want wind, as wind can cause it to blow onto other greenery).
 Water 24 hours before you spray to plump up the lawn.
 Spray the lawn evenly and thoroughly.
 You may need to repeat after a few days.
 After a week or two, your grass should be dead.
 A caveat, however: although Roundup, made by Monsanto, claims to be safe and non-toxic, many studies suggest otherwise.
-Here's a recent article to consider from the Washington Post.
+Here's an article to consider from the Washington Post.
 A more eco-friendly solution?
 I've heard vinegar works wonders on weeds and grass.

 Excavation: Ready for some back-breaking work?
 Excavation can be effective, but only if done correctly.
 Many landscaping crews simply destroy the top layer of lawn, leaving the root system intact, which means your lawn will be making a comeback.
 And rototilling certain types of grass, like Bermuda, which grows from the stems, will simply replant it.
 Before excavating, let your grass die off.
 When it's so brown your neighbors are giving you the stink eye, it's go time.
 You can use a shovel or manual kick-plow sod cutter if you're tackling a small area and have serious muscle power.
 Or you can rent a self-propelled sod cutter from a local home-improvement store.